THE ESSENTIAL

 Women are not “smaller versions” of men

 To determine if women were indeed “smaller versions of men”, the team from the University of New South Wales (Australia) conducted a study on mice.
-She investigated whether gender differences in preclinical traits – such as body fat, glucose levels or even LDL cholesterol – could be explained by body weight alone.
+She investigated whether gender differences in preclinical traits – such as body fat, glucose levels or even LDL cholesterol – might be explained by body weight alone.

 “Our analyzes revealed sex differences for many traits that cannot be explained by differences in body weight.
 Some examples are physiological elements, such as iron levels and body temperature, morphological measures such as lean mass and fat mass, or cardiac characteristics such as heart rate variability”wrote the authors of the work Dr Laura Wilson and Pr Shinichi Nakagawa in the journal The Conversation.